St. John's Terminal: Google campus

 Google began redeveloping the buildings at 345 and 315 Hudson Street to create a "Google Hudson Square" campus in 2018, along with the redevelopment of 550 Washington Street.
 The redeveloped building would be 12 stories tall and contain 120000 ft2 on each floor.
 Work began in 2019 when the structure over Houston Street was demolished, as was the section of the terminal north of Houston Street.
 By early 2020, the floor slabs of the expanded building were being constructed.
 Oxford received a $973 million loan from Wells Fargo in February 2020, and the new addition topped out that November.
+Metropolis magazine wrote that, by reusing the existing structure, Google reduced the project's embedded emissions by 78400 t.

 Google began leasing space in the completed parts of the campus in 2020–2021, although the company did not immediately move in due to the COVID-19 pandemic.
 In September 2021, Google announced it was purchasing the 550 Washington Street building outright for approximately US$2.1 billion, using it as an additional corporate office.
 This was comparable to the price of Google's $1.9 billion purchase of the Port Authority Building at 111 Eighth Avenue in Chelsea in 2010 and Google's $2.4 billion purchase of Chelsea Market in 2018.
 New York is Google's second largest city by number of employees in its offices, behind only its main Mountain View, California, offices in Silicon Valley.
 At the time, many office employees were continuing to work from home due to the COVID-19 pandemic, but Google officials expressed optimism that the office space would be filled when the renovation was completed.
 Google finalized its acquisition of the building in April 2022, and Google formally opened its office on February 21, 2024.
 After the St. John's Terminal offices opened, Google sought to sublease parts of its space at 345 Hudson Street.